No Lies

 No Lies is a 1973 American short drama film made by Mitchell Block while he was a student at New York University.

 Summary

 The film, which is in the style of a cinéma vérité interview by a young filmmaker, deals with a young woman who has been raped and the trauma that came with it.

 Legacy

-In 2008, No Lies... was selected for inclusion by the United States Library of Congress to its National Film Registry, being deemed "culturally, historically, or aesthetically significant."
+In 2008, No Lies... was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant."

 In 2016, film critics for the website IndieWire selected No Lies as one of the ten best short films ever made.